Navigating the Digital Landscape: Why Integration Is the Real Competitive Advantage

 There's a persistent tendency in organizations to silo creative and technical teams — the creatives "come up with ideas," the engineers "build the thing."
 In practice, this produces two failure modes I've seen repeatedly: technically sound solutions that nobody uses, and beautifully designed experiences that can't be built at scale.

 The most effective digital products I've worked on emerged from teams where those boundaries blur — where engineers are in the room during concept development, and designers understand the constraints of the systems they're designing for.
 Getting there usually requires deliberate work on culture and process, not just reporting lines.
+Shared tooling — design systems, shared roadmaps, joint sprint planning — helps.
+So does physical proximity or deliberate rituals that create informal contact across the boundary.

 UX Isn't a Layer — It's the Foundation